Monorail: Early years

 The first monorail prototype was made in Russia in 1820 by Ivan Elmanov.
-Attempts at creating monorail alternatives to conventional railways have been made since the early part of the 19th century.
+Attempts at creating monorail alternatives to conventional railroads have been made since the early part of the 19th century.

 The Centennial Monorail was featured at the Centennial Exposition in Philadelphia in 1876.
 Based on its design the Bradford and Foster Brook Railway was built in 1877 and ran for one year from January 1878 until January 1879.

 Around 1879 a "one-rail" system was proposed independently by Haddon and by Stringfellow, which used an inverted "V" rail (and thus shaped like "Λ" in cross-section).
 It was intended for military use, but was also seen to have civilian use as a "cheap railway".
 Similarly, one of the first systems put into practical use was that of French engineer Charles Lartigue, who built a line between Ballybunion and Listowel in Ireland, opened in 1888 and lasting 36 years, being closed in 1924 (due to damage from Ireland's Civil War).
 It used a load-bearing single rail and two lower, external rails for balance, the three carried on triangular supports.
 It was cheap to construct but tricky to operate.
 Possibly the first monorail locomotive was a 0-3-0 steam locomotive on this line.
 A high-speed monorail using the Lartigue system was proposed in 1901 between Liverpool and Manchester.

 The Boynton Bicycle Railroad was a steam-powered monorail in Brooklyn on Long Island, New York.
-It ran on a single load-bearing rail at ground level, but with a wooden overhead stabilising rail engaged by a pair of horizontally opposed wheels.
-The railway operated for only two years beginning in 1890.
+It ran on a single load-bearing rail at ground level, but with a wooden overhead stabilizing rail engaged by a pair of horizontally opposed wheels.
+The railroad operated for only two years beginning in 1890.

 The Hotchkiss Bicycle Railroad was a monorail on which a matching pedal bicycle could be ridden.
 The first example was built between Smithville and Mount Holly, New Jersey, in 1892.
 It closed in 1897.
-Other examples were built in Norfolk from 1895 to 1909, Great Yarmouth, and Blackpool, UK from 1896.
+Other examples were built in Norfolk from 1895 to 1909, Great Yarmouth, and Blackpool, UK, from 1896.